jaaamesey/run-with-worker/README.md

 # run-with-worker

 *Note: This library is still in a very experimental stage of development.
-Please excuse the lack of documentation and feel free to report any issues on [GitHub](https://github.com/jaaamesey/run-with-worker).*
+Feel free to report any issues [here](https://github.com/jaaamesey/run-with-worker/issues).*

 Wanna just... run a function inside a Web Worker?